brillout/wildcard-api/readme.md

 That's it.
 Wildcard takes care of HTTP requests and serialization.
 How you retrieve/mutate data is up to you.
-You can use SQL, an ORM, NoSQL, etc.
+You can use SQL, ORM, NoSQL, etc.

 #### Contents